RychuP/RockBlaster/README.md

 # Rock Blaster
 Rock Blaster is a top-down Asteroids-like game based on a FlatRedBall [tutorial](https://docs.flatredball.com/flatredball/tutorials/rock-blaster).
 Destroy space rocks and protect your ship.
 Accumulate points to regain health.
+Stay alive for as long as you can.
+Available for download on [itch](https://rychup.itch.io/rockblaster).

 ## Controls: